Lutie Lytle: First marriage and move to New York City

 As an example, in 1911, the editor of a "small colored [news]paper" ill-advisedly editorialized that "the colored women of New York City were mainly responsible for the immoral conditions of the city."
 Lutie Lytle-Cowan, the president of the Women's Civic Alliance "led the protest against the uncalled attack on the womanhood of the city."
 After the editor attempted to defend himself and his writings, "...
 Mrs. Cowan expressed a desire that he remain until he had heard a few words on the subject by some of the women present.
 Mrs. Cowan declared that while it was true that some women conducted buffet flats [another name for houses of ill repute] it was also true that such places were opened and maintained at the behest and patronage of men; that when women stood on street corners and talked with members of the male sex it was done at the instance of men, and that men were usually responsible for the moral status of women.
 It was suggested that the men of the city set a higher standard for the men to go by and not work to drag them down, thereby improving conditions."

+While in New York she also worked for suffrage activists.

-The couple often attended the annual convention of what is now the National Bar Association, the professional organization for African American attorneys.
+She and her husband often attended the annual convention of what is now the National Bar Association, the professional organization for African American attorneys.
 Lytle was the first black woman to become a member of the Association and she and her husband were the first married couple to participate as attorneys in the organization.
 After his sudden death in September 1913, she took over his practice and continued as a sole practitioner for some time.